dazzlepansy/squeeze/readme.md

 ## Dependencies

 * Bash.
 Used to run the script that automates everything else.
 * A Prolog interpreter.
-Tested with [SWI-Prolog](https://www.swi-prolog.org/), but the syntax aims to be vanilla ISO Prolog and should work with any implementation.
+Tested with [SWI-Prolog](https://www.swi-prolog.org/) and [GNU Prolog](http://www.ohloh.net/p/gprolog), but the syntax aims to be vanilla ISO Prolog and should work with any implementation.
 * [Markdown](https://daringfireball.net/projects/markdown/).
 Used to convert Markdown to HTML.
 * [SmartyPants](https://daringfireball.net/projects/smartypants/).
 Used to smarten the punctuation in the HTML output.